Tobias Kempe

-Tobias Kempe (born 23 June 1989) is a German professional footballer who plays for 2.
-Bundesliga side SV Darmstadt 98.
+Tobias Kempe (born 27 June 1989) is a German professional footballer who plays as a midfielder.
 His father, Thomas was a professional footballer, as is his older brother, Dennis.

 Career

 In July 2017, Kempe returned to SV Darmstadt 98 after one season at 1.
 FC Nürnberg.
-He signed a three-year contract and the transfer fee paid to Nürnberg was reported as €600,000.
+He signed a three-year contract and the transfer fee paid to Nürnberg was reported as €750,000.